 How can you recover from burnout once it’s set in?
-This is one of the top questions I get from people new to the Ridiculously Efficient methodology of proactively scheduling your week to stave off burnout.
+This is one of the top questions I get from people new to the Ridiculously Efficient methodology of proactively scheduling your week to prevent poor work-life balance.

 1. Stop the Bleeding

 Like dehydration, the moment you notice symptoms of burnout, you’re already there.
 Check out this classic 12-stage progression of burnout from Herbert Freudenberger and Gail North, circa the 70s:

 If you see yourself above in anything past, say, Stage 3, it’s time to get serious about creating a better work-life balance.

 Focus on Improving Sleep

 It's much easier to make positive changes in your professional life when you're well rested.

 Start with sleep.
 By hook or by crook, get a full night’s rest.

 Stop working at least 2 hours before you go to bed, and ideally, take a break from technology.